MrShieh-X/console-minecraft-launcher/README-en.md

 ## Program Screenshot
 ![Program Screenshot](screenshot.gif "Program Screenshot")<br/>

+## Bugs found
+- Unable to launch game versions lower than 1.13 (without 1.13) where OptiFine and Forge coexist.

 ## Configurations
 The configurations are storing in a JSON file named cmcl.json, you can edit them by a file editor (need to know JSON tutorial) or the program arguments `-config <Configuration Name> <Configuration Value>` (see [Usage Manual](#usage-manual) Configuration Related).<br/>